mathieucarbou/MycilaJSY/docs/index.md

 - `JSYCallback`: called when the JSY has read the data and when a change for any of the metric is detected by the JSY.
   This is useful to be notified exactly when required.
-  You must check teh event type
+  You must check the event type

 **Callback Example**